RoyalHighgrass/QVM-Manager/QVM/CONTRIBUTING.md

 ## Code of Conduct

 This project adheres to a [Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to [project_email@example.com].

+## Getting Started

+1. Fork the repository on GitHub.
+2. Clone your fork locally: `git clone https://github.com/RoyalHighgrass/QVM-Manager.git`
+3. Create a branch for your changes: `git checkout -b your-branch-name`
+4. Make your changes and commit them with a clear commit message.
+5. Push your changes to your fork: `git push origin your-branch-name`

+## How to Contribute

+There are many ways to contribute to this project:

+- Reporting bugs
+- Suggesting enhancements
+- Writing documentation
+- Submitting code improvements
+- Reviewing pull requests

 ## Development Roadmap